 Introduction

-2. plot the output within the coastline border of Taiwan.
+- Plotting the interpolation results within the coastline borders of Taiwan.

 import numpy as np